arangodb/arangodb/Documentation/ToolsManual/ImpManual.md

 Note that the collection (`users` in this case) must already exist or the import will fail.
 If you want to create a new collection with the import data, you need to specify the `--create-collection` option.
-Note that it is only possible to create a document collection using the `--create-collection` flag.
+Note that it is only possible to create a document collection using the `--create-collection` flag, and no edge collections.

     unix> arangoimp --file "data.json" --type json --collection "users" --create-collection true